Slow-roll approximation in quantum cosmology: No-boundary instantons

 To approximate $S_\textsf{L}$ we may expand the integrand in \eqref{Sbchicontour} to first order in $a^\Im$ and $\phi^\Im$ -- that higher order terms are subdominant follows from our analysis of the solution in \S\ref{Lorreg}.
 We obtain

 To approximate the real part we use that $(a^\Re)^2 \, V(\phi^\Re) \gg 1$ during the bulk of the range of integration.
 This gives

-where we also changed variables and used the slow roll equations \eqref{SR1}-\eqref{SR2}.
+where we also changed variables and used the slow-roll equations \eqref{SR1}-\eqref{SR2}.
 As we noted before, the fractional change $| \di \log H^\Re /\di \log (a^\Re)^{3} | \propto \varepsilon_1^\Re$ is small throughout the range of integration, so that the dominant contribution to the integral comes from the region around the endpoint where the scale factor is large.
 This gives

 The imaginary part of the integrand in expression \eqref{SLint} is of order $\epsoRe/\HoRe$ at early times $\HoRe t \lesssim \mathcal{O}(1)$, and so the contribution to $S_\textsf{L}^\Im$ from these times is of order $\epsoRe/(\HoRe)^2$, which is subdominant compared to the imaginary part of the contribution $S_\textsf{E}$ we computed in Eq. \eqref{SEint}.
 At late times $\HoRe t \gg 1$ the contribution from the $-3 a^\Im$ term is negligible because this term rapidly decays.
 The other two terms do not separately decay, but their sum does due to the relation \eqref{aImlate}.
 So also this contribution to $S^\Im$ is subdominant compared to the one we have already computed.
 Putting everything together we conclude